intagaming/video-scripts/token-storage.md

 used recently, which in turn invalidating all Access Tokens & Refresh Tokens that the attacker might get hold of.

-If there's no observable damage, then they would assume that this is a machine error and wouldn't report to you, the developer.
+If there's nothing wrong going on with their account (like their account suddenly sending malicious messages), then they would assume that the "5 mins ago" part is a machine error and wouldn't report to you, the developer.

 To be fair, little people actually care enough to go to that Devices page, so there's another way, which is wait for the damage to arrive.